petedejoy/documentation/v2/clickstream/destinations/mixpanel.md

 - *Enable Mixpanel People*: This will enable all of your analytics.identify() calls to get sent to Mixpanel's People.
     * You can then list the events you want to see in People in the `Events to Increment in People` text field

-- *Track additional pages*, including
+- *Track additional pages*, including:
     * Named Pages
     * Categorized Pages
     * All Pages